griswaldbrooks/spanny2/OUTLINE.md

     - if the submap could follow the orientation of the robot this wouldn't be a problem
     - this means we get to define our own layout!
     - which ends up being an exercise in indice mapping
+    - non-defaul ctor
     - skew rotation algorithm mapping
     - show layout_rotated from it's point of view
+    - show layout_rotatable and all of the indices which won't map in the square to the range and therefore is not exhaustive nor strided
+    - make sure the example here has a nice sharp corner near the top
 - Polygonal views and arbitrary layouts
     - The above example shows the power of writing functional non-square layout, we can go further
     - We can generate a set of indices, much like you might do with the std::cartesian example